Key facts: New Jersey

 New Jersey gives you 2 years to file a personal injury lawsuit under N.J.
 Stat. § 2A:14-2.

-See the full New Jersey statute of limitations →This page is informational and does not constitute legal advice.
+Car accident settlements by state →This page is informational and does not constitute legal advice.
 Some categories (medical negligence, governmental defendants) follow different rules.
 Confirm the controlling rule with a licensed New Jersey attorney before relying on it.